Mehmet Ali Ağca: Grey Wolves involvement

-Assassination attempt on the Pope
+Attempted assassination of Pope John Paul II

-In 1979 The New York Times reported that Ağca, whom it called "the self-confessed killer of an Istanbul newspaperman", had described the Pope as "the masked leader of the crusades" and threatened to shoot him if he did not cancel his planned visit to Turkey, which went ahead in late November 1979.
+In 1979 The New York Times reported that Ağca, whom it called "the self-confessed killer of an Istanbul newspaperman", had described the Pope as "the masked leader of the Crusades" and threatened to shoot him if he did not cancel his planned visit to Turkey, which went ahead in late November 1979.
 The paper also said (on 28 November 1979) that the killing would be in revenge for the then still ongoing attack on the Grand Mosque in Mecca, which had begun on 20 November, and which he blamed on the United States or Israel.

 Beginning in August 1980, Ağca began criss-crossing the Mediterranean region.

-According to Ağca's later testimony, he met with three accomplices in Rome, one a fellow Turk and the other two Bulgarians.
+According to his later testimony, he met with three accomplices in Rome, one a fellow Turk and the other two Bulgarians.
 The operation was commanded by Zilo Vassilev, the Bulgarian military attaché in Italy.
 He said that he was assigned this mission by Turkish mafioso Bekir Çelenk in Bulgaria.
 Le Monde diplomatique, however, has alleged that the assassination attempt was organized by Abdullah Çatlı "in exchange for the sum of 3 million marks", paid by Bekir Çelenk to the Grey Wolves.

 According to Ağca, the plan was for him and the back-up gunman Oral Çelik to open fire in St. Peter's Square and escape to the Bulgarian embassy under the cover of the panic generated by a small explosion.
-On 13 May they sat in the square, writing postcards and waiting for the Pope to arrive.
+On 13 May they sat in the Square, writing postcards and waiting for the Pope to arrive.
 When the Pope passed them, Ağca fired several shots and wounded him, but was grabbed by spectators and Vatican security chief Camillo Cibin.
 This prevented him from finishing the assassination or escaping.
-Four bullets hit John Paul II, two of them lodging in his lower intestine, the others hitting his left hand and right arm.
+Two bullets hit John Paul II, one of them lodging in his lower intestine, the other hitting his left hand.
 Two bystanders were also hit. Çelik panicked and fled without setting off his bomb or opening fire.
 The Pope survived the assassination attempt.